mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Lab Notebook

 ### ToDo
+- Recompute the bound constraints before optimization!
+  > Check if Matts new points are in the bound constraints.
+I expect they will be.
+  > If so, then we dont have to use them as separate starting points.
 - Write a Nelder-Mead with Tchebycheff solver
 - Rerun NSGA-II without bound constraints
 - plot the pareto front
-- select a few points to make VMEC plots
-- Make bounding boxes around different starting points.
-Are these points within our original bounds?
+- Start optimizations from these points.
   > `examples/2_Intermediate/inputs/input.nfp2_QA`
   > circular axisymmetric start
   > RBC(0,0) =   1.0E+00     ZBS(0,0) =   0.0000E+00